gear-foundation/academy/docs/15-tamagotchi-shop/tamagotchi-shop.md

 }
 ```

-First, the contract receives the attribute price, it then calls the function `transfer_tokens`.
+First, the contract receives the attribute price.
+It then calls the function `transfer_tokens`.
 If the result of the token transfer is successful, it adds the attribute to the Tamagotchi contract.

 Great!
 We're done writing the contract logic.